QuantiusBenignus/NoteWhispers/README.md

 *  A working microphone (in GNOME one can set a keyboard shortcut to turn it ON and OFF )

 ---
+* Please, note that this command line utility for **Linux** is written for *zsh* but has been coded in a way that should allow it to run unmodified for users of *bash*.
+> *DISCLAIMER: Setting up the environment for this to work requires a bit of attention and, quite likely for the novice user, reading about the Linux internals and making informed choices.
+Some of the proposed actions, if implemented, will alter how your system works internally (e.g. systemwide temporary file storage and memory management).
+The author neither takes credit nor assumes any responsibility for any outcome that may or may not result from interacting with the contents of this document.*

 #### Preparing the Environment
 ##### Temporary directory and files
 *(NB.
 Everything in this section is based on the author's choice and opinion and may not fit the taste or the particular situation of everyone; please, adjust the script as you like. )*